 4. Troy Lee Designs Stage – Best MTB Downhill Helmet

-Troy Lee design stage is also one of the best full-face mountain bike helmets that has been constructed in focusing the downhill rides.
+Troy Lee’s design stage is also one of the best full-face mountain bike helmets that have been constructed focusing on downhill rides.

 This means the frame is built to cope with the timed and mandatory downhill and uphill roughness.

-It possesses the versatile range of airflow from the front which is an utmost and most crucial part of downhill because when you go for downhill MTB ride, normally you feel decreased in breathing due to low air pressure, so this great dh helmet has an exceptional capability of delivering the ventilation in an uphill course.
+It possesses a versatile range of airflow from the front which is an utmost and most crucial part of the downhill because when you go for a downhill MTB ride, normally you feel decreased in breathing due to low air pressure, so this great DH helmet has an exceptional capability of delivering the ventilation in an uphill course.

 - Great ventilation